young, about 3 mm

 and hatch in four to five days in the laboratory.

-Maui, Niihau and Midway: widely distributed in the western & central
+Big Island, Maui, Kauai, Niihau and Midway: widely distributed in the western & central

 was first recorded in Hawaii from Hekili Point, Maui by CP on May 5,

 1993.
 Given the amount of variation, there's some chance that we may be

 lumping more than one species under the name.

 1: ( )